saucesaft/tensorgba/README.md

 - [X] implement logging to csv file
     - [X] data folder
         - [X] several folders inside with pictures and data
-    - [ ] write checkbox, if not pressed it will not write to any file
 - [X] picture visualization
 - [ ] convert csv to npy
 - [ ] train model